๐ง Learn Erlang

 - Functions and Modules

-- Further Exercises
+- Conclusion + Exercises

-Functional Programming
+๐งฎ Functional Programming

-- Introduction to Functional Programming Concepts
+- Functional Concepts

-- Recursion and Its Applications
+- Recursion

 - Higher-Order Functions

-- List Processing with List Comprehensions
+- List Comprehensions

-- Pure Functions and Avoiding Side Effects
+- Pure Functions & Side Effects

-- Further Exercises
+- Conclusion + Exercises

-Concurrency and Processes
+๐งต Concurrency and Processes

-- The Concurrency Model in Erlang
+- Erlangโs Concurrency Model

 - Creating and Managing Processes

-- Message Passing and Asynchronous Communication
+- Message Passing

-- Process Lifecycle: Linking and Monitoring
+- Linking and Monitoring

-- Fault Tolerance with Supervisors
+- Fault Tolerance

-- Further Exercises
+- Conclusion + Exercises

 - Overview of OTP